Apple's sales boom in communist Vietnam

 Apple isn't the only beneficiary of its own brand appeal.

-Fake iPhones with a near-flawless appearance are on sale for just 2 million dong ($95).
+Fake iPhones with a near-flawless appearance are on sale for just 2 million dong (56.56 pounds).

 "There are a lot of people out there who can't afford an iPhone but still want to look rich, which is why shops like mine can do well," said shop owner Nguyen Duc Hai, 33.